Resources for Seniors

 There are three main provincial websites detailing programs and services for seniors’ health care.

-- Financial assistance for Medical Services Plan coverage
+- Enrolment in the Medical Services Plan

 - Financial assistance with the cost of prescription drugs and medical supplies through Fair PharmaCare